convox-examples/v2-volumes-example/README.md

 writer2
 ```

-2. **Check Running Processes**: To view the currently running processes and their IDs, use `convox ps`.
-This will display all active processes:
+2. **Check Running Processes**: To view the currently running processes and their IDs, use `convox ps -a appName`.
+This will display all active processes for a given application:

 ```bash
 ID            SERVICE  STATUS   RELEASE      STARTED         COMMAND